patrickfrey/mewa/doc/faq.md

  1. We can promote 'b' to a maximum size integer type and so ```2304879``` before the addition
  1. We can propagate the type ```int``` of the left side of the assignment to the expression ```b + 2304879``` as result type.

-In the example language I decided for solution (1) even though it lead to anomalies, but I will return to the problem later.
+In the example _language1_ I decided for solution (1) even though it lead to anomalies, but I will return to the problem later.
 So far all three possibilities can be implemented with _Mewa_.

-##### What Types to Use
+##### What types to use for representing constant values in the compiler
 The decision for data types used to implement constants is more complex as it actually looks like at the first glance.
 But for implementing constant values you can't rely on the scalar types of the language your implementing a compiler with because the language you design may have a different set of scalar types with a different set of rules.
 You need arbitrary precision arithmetics for integers and floating point numbers at least.
 The first example language of _Mewa_ uses a module implementing BCD numbers for arbitrary precision integer arithmetics.
-A silly decision that should be revisited.
+A silly decision that should be revised.
 I just did not find a module for arbitrary precision integer arithmetics on _LuaRocks_  with a working installation at the time.
 So I decided to activate some older project (implementing arbitrary BCD arithmetics for Lua) as a _LuaRocks_ module on my own.
-This will be replaced in the future.
+This has to be replaced in the future.
+But I do not plan to invest a lot of time there.
+I hope for some contribution or an idea that solves the problem.

 <a name="functionsProceduresAndMethods"/>

 ### How to implement callables like functions, procedures and methods?

 This is tricky because of issues around scope and visibility.
 There are two scopes involved the visibility of the function for callers and the scope of the codeblock that executed the callable.
 Furthermore we have to do some tricks to do the declaration in a predecessing pass of the code block traversal for enabling recursion (declare the function before its code, so it can be used in the code).
 That is why the whole thing is quirky here.
-See function typesystem.callablebody in typesystem.lua of the example "language1".
+See function typesystem.callablebody in typesystem.lua of the example _language1_.

 <a name="functionReturn"/>